North Platte River fishing report near Saratoga

 Current flow in real time http://www.usbr.gov/gp-bin/hydromet_dayplt.pl?kowy&q

 The Mile has been fishing great.
 Midge hatches have been solid on the warmer days, fish seem to to be moving around looking for them.
 Scuds have been great in the upper reaches.
 The streamer bite is getting better with the increase in flow!

-Fish near the bottom of the river and bottom ends of the holes.
-Fish have been spreading out and moving up in the column as the midges become abundant.
+Fish near the bottom of the river and bottom and top of the holes.
+Fish have been spreading out and moving up in the column as the beatis have become abundant, especially on those rainy cloudy days.
 But fishing near bottom will produce all day.

 Bugs hooking up on the Drift: Bugs to nymph: Leeches (brown, purple, natural), worms (san juan and rock),midges(PAL, zebra, bionic, halo), scuds (olive,tan, orange, purple) eggs(Mottled, and blood dots) Baetis (Rs2, juju, pts)

-Bugs to pull: The big bugs have have been producing…but so have smaller buggers.
-White and gray seem to be doing best but don’t rule out the dark colors
+Bugs to pull: The big bugs have have been producing…but so have smaller ones!

 Grey Reef flow around 2,000cfs